jimmylegget/jsinspect/README.md

 ## Reporters

-Aside from the default reporter, both JSON and PMD CPD-style XML reporters are available.
+JSON and PMD CPD-style XML reporters are available.
 Note that in the JSON example below, indentation and formatting has been applied.
 Furthermore, the id property available in these reporters is useful for parsing by automatic scripts to determine whether or not duplicate